 Department of Psychology & Counseling

-Georgian Court University offers a Doctor of Psychology degree program in School Psychology; Master of Arts degree programs in Clinical Mental Health Counseling, School Psychology, and Applied Behavior Analysis; a Certificate of Advanced Graduate Study in School Psychology, and a GCU Professional Counselor Certificate.
+Georgian Court University offers a Doctor of Psychology degree program in School Psychology; Master of Arts degree programs in Clinical Mental Health Counseling, School Psychology, and Applied Behavior Analysis; a Certificate of Advanced Graduate Study in School Psychology, a Post-Master's Graduate Certificate in Applied Behavior Analysis, and a GCU Professional Counselor Certificate.
 Qualified candidates interested in any of these programs must submit all requirements for review (see individual programs for specific requirements).
 Admission to any of the programs is contingent on the outcome of an interview with the program faculty.
 Candidates will be notified in writing as to their status.

 - Applied Behavior Analysis, M.A.